jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/README.md

 ## To Do

-- Improve the regression presentations
+- Improve the regression presentation
 - Check grammar
-- Improve clarity of argument
+- Improve clarity of arguments
+- Improve presentation of descriptive dtats